mootools/mootools-core/Docs/Plugins/Sortables.md

 ### Events:

-* onStart    - function executed when the item starts dragging
+* start    - function executed when the item starts dragging
-* onSort     - function executed when the item is inserted into a new place in one of the lists
+* sort     - function executed when the item is inserted into a new place in one of the lists
-* onComplete - function executed when the item ends dragging
+* complete - function executed when the item ends dragging

 ### Examples: